Contents

 A bicuspid aortic valve can be inherited in families.
 Because of this, doctors often recommend that all first-degree relatives — parents, children and siblings — of people with a bicuspid aortic valve be screened with an echocardiogram.

 A less common cause of aortic stenosis is rheumatic heart disease.
-This condition can develop after strep throat or scarlet fever.
+Rheumatic heart disease can develop after strep throat or scarlet fever.
 Valve problems do not develop for 5 to 10 years or longer after rheumatic fever occurs.
 Rheumatic fever is becoming rarer in the United States.
+However, rheumatic valve disease is the most common cause of aortic stenosis in developing countries 19.

 Risk Factors for aortic valve stenosis